UNIT: Organisation

 UNIT's status is supported by enabling legislation that allows it to assume emergency powers when necessary.
 Although it operates under the authority of the United Nations, its members are seconded from the host country's military and are still bound to obey that chain of command.
-Ranks, within the UK section of UNIT at least, thus mirror those in the British Army — Lethbridge-Stewart is a Brigadier, Yates is a Captain, a Major appears in "The Christmas Invasion" (2005), and a Colonel and Captain appear in "The Sontaran Stratagem"/"The Poison Sky" (2008).
-UNIT personnel are seconded from the Royal Navy, British Army and Royal Air Force, and are still bound by the UK chain of command, and the commander reports to the Prime Minister and the Ministry of Defence through Department C-19.
-However, if the commander feels it appropriate and necessary, the commander can request that Geneva overrule the national government.
-Lethbridge-Stewart, for example, reports to the Ministry of Defence and the Prime Minister, and Major Blake reports to the Prime Minister in "The Christmas Invasion".
-UNIT is able to call on the conventional military branches for support, such as the RAF for precision air-strikes.
+Within the UK section of UNIT, ranks are taken from the British Army: Lethbridge-Stewart is a brigadier, Yates is a captain, a major appears in The Seeds of Doom (1976) and "The Christmas Invasion" (2005), and a colonel and a captain appear in "The Sontaran Stratagem"/"The Poison Sky" (2008).
+UNIT personnel are seconded from all three branches of the British Armed Forces, and are still bound by the chain of command.
+Major Blake reports to the Prime Minister in "The Christmas Invasion".
+UNIT is able to call on the conventional military branches for support, and in The Seeds of Doom gets the RAF to provide precision air-strikes.
 Due to the international nature of the organisation, it is sometimes viewed with suspicion by local military and national security agencies, who feel that it might impinge on their sovereignty.
-UNIT's existence is known to the public, but mainly as a security organisation with scientific expertise; its actual agenda is classified, some believing it to be some kind of covert counter-terrorist unit.
+UNIT's existence is known to the public, but mainly as a security organisation with scientific expertise; its actual agenda is classified.
 Although the Brigadier originally states that UNIT do not arrest people, as of the 21st century, UNIT has the authority to detain persons indefinitely without trial, appeal, outside contact or legal representation, as experienced by Toshiko Sato before she was recruited to work for the British government by the Torchwood Institute in a flashback in the Torchwood episode "Fragments" (2008).
 The organisation was rearranged by Kate Stewart, the daughter of Brigadier Lethbridge-Stewart.
 In "The Power of Three" (2012), Kate heads UNIT's scientific research department, which now has authority over the military branch.